kazuyanagimoto/github-workshop/slides.md

 focus on the change in the codes, and detect bugs

 ## 🔀 **Branch**
-seperate things complete and things under development
+separate things complete and things under development

 ---